Fields of Dreams - Rural Potential in Farm Buildings Offers More Opportunities for Diversification

 How we can help

-With more versatility comes greater value – if you have a suitable site for a Class Q or Class R agricultural building conversion, we can help advise on what the latest permitted development changes could mean for you.
+With more versatility comes greater value – if you have a suitable site for a Class Q or Class R agricultural building conversion, we can help advise on what the current permitted development rules mean for your site.

 About Marrons